confetti-framework/docs/request.md

     parameters := request.Parameter("").Map()

-#### Retrieving JSON Input Values

-When sending JSON requests to your application, you may access the JSON data via the `input` method as long as the `Content-Type` header of the request is properly set to `application/json`.
-You may even use "dot" syntax to dig into JSON arrays:

-    $name = $request->input('user.name');

 #### Retrieving Boolean Input Values

 When dealing with HTML elements like checkboxes, your application may receive "truthy" values that are actually strings.
 For example, "true" or "on".
-For convenience, you may use the `boolean` method to retrieve these values as booleans.
-The `boolean` method returns `true` for 1, "1", true, "true", "on", and "yes".
+For convenience, you may use the `Bool` method to retrieve these values as booleans.
+The `Bool` method returns `true` for 1, "1", true, "true", "on", and "yes".
 All other values will return `false`:

-    $archived = $request->boolean('archived');
+    archived := request.Body("archived").Bool()

 #### Retrieving A Portion Of The Input Data